 In order to be eligible for any Federal Aid, a student must meet Satisfactory Academic Progress (SAP) requirements.

-- Federal Direct Student Loan (Subsidized and/or Unsubsidized)* Actual amount depends on need.
+- Federal Direct Student Loan (Subsidized and/or Unsubsidized)* Actual amount depends on need for Subsidized loans only.
 Repayment begins six months after the student ceases half-time enrollment.
 Eligibility for a subsidized loan is based on need and features deferment of principal and interest.
 For an unsubsidized loan, principal is deferred, but the student is billed quarterly for the interest only.

 Annual loan maximums are: